 It’s not just ok.
 We need to talk about it

 But we needn’t fear it, and we needn’t be psychologists.
-We don’t need to fix problems just because someones shares a difficulty with us, we only need to hear them and be supportive.
-When I first had those uncomfortable, awkward conversations with my friends and family, with a few select movement therapists, they turned out not to be so awful.
+We don’t need to fix the problem when someone shares a difficulty with us, we only need to hear them and be supportive.
+When I first had those uncomfortable, awkward conversations with my friends and family, and a few select movement therapists, they turned out not to be so awful.
 They actually turned out to be a huge relief.
 And they turned into a way for us to reconnect in perhaps a more meaningful way than before.

 We’re all dealing with shit, after all, perhaps if we share the shit we can lessen the load. (perhaps not the best way of phrasing that)